You are here

 Just west of Galeton on Route 6 is the Pennsylvania Lumber Museum, which preserves and interprets the colorful heritage of the Commonwealth's prosperous lumber era when white pine and hemlock were the wealth of the nation.
 Take a tour of the grounds where a 1912 Shay-geared logging locomotive, Barnhart Log Loader, Brookville locomotive and restored Civilian Conservation Corps (CCC) Cabin are on display.
 In 2011, a statue honoring CCC workers and their role in natural resource conservation was dedicated and placed on display at the museum.
 You can experience the rugged lifestyle of the woodhicks in the re-created logging camp, and watch the sawmill turn logs into lumber.

-The Annual Woodsmen Show celebrating the rich lumber history of Potter County will be held on August 2-4, 2013 at Cherry Springs State Park.
+The Annual Woodsmen Show celebrating the rich lumber history of Potter County is held in August of each year at Cherry Springs State Park.
 Come see the top lumberjacks in the country compete in events like cross cut saw, springboard, axe throwing and tree felling - the same events featured in the popular outdoor games on TV.
 Witness ordinary people test their own skills while rubbing elbows with the pros.
 Watch talented chainsaw artists create works of beauty.
 Discover exhibits, vendors and historical re-enactments all commemorating our great forest and the life of the woodhick.
 After soaking in all the activities, sit down with a hearty meal and enjoy traditional music.

 Plan your trip today with a stay at a nearby Bed & Breakfast.